openlayers/docs/library/deploying.rst

 code is compiled into a single file, OpenLayers.js, and the development version, where Javascript files are all loaded at application start time.
-The single file build takes a set of OpenLayers Javascript files, orders them according to dependancies described in the files, and compresses the resulting file, using the jsmin compression library.
+The single file build takes a set of OpenLayers Javascript files, orders them according to dependencies described in the files, and optionally compresses the resulting file, using a compression library.

 Building a single file version of the OpenLayers library changes the behavior of the library slightly: by default, the development version of OpenLayers expects to live in a directory called "lib", and expects that images and CSS live in the directory above the OpenLayers.js file::

-  img/pan-hand.png
+  img/panning-hand-off.png
   theme/default/style.css
   lib/OpenLayers.js
   lib/OpenLayers/Map.js